Discontinuity in General Physician Care During Pregnancy (2024)

 A growing body of literature studies the effect of providing information about inequality to respondents of surveys on their preferences for redistribution.
 We provide a meta-analysis combining the results from 84 information treatments coming from 36 studies in Economics, Political Science, Psychology and Sociology.
 This meta-analysis complements and informs a broader project on perceptions of inequality and preferences for redistribution ( Does Inequality Matter?
 How People Perceive Economic Disparities and Social Mobility , OECD publishing, Paris, 2021).
 In the meta-analysis, we focus on in-survey experiments where a randomly selected group of respondents receive either information about the overall extent of inequalities, or about their position in the income distribution.
 The results show that providing information on inequality has a sizeable impact on people’s perceptions and concerns about inequality, but a rather small effect on their demand for redistribution.
 Inspecting the heterogeneity across treatments and outcomes helps explaining the small average effect on demand for redistribution, but the evidence is not yet conclusive about the potential explanations.
 We further show that correcting respondents’ misperceptions about their own position in the income distribution increases the preferences for redistribution for those who previously overestimated their position and decreases it for those who underestimated, although the effects are, on average, small.

-Data suggests the number of females in jury trials does not matter in this setting.
-However, female presidents (judges) are more pro-worker than male presidents in two regards.
-Firstly, on average, a worker being judged by a female rather than a male president can expect up to two supplementary months of salary of compensation for a wrongful dismissal.
-This discrepancy is mainly but not solely explained by female presidents higher propensity to compensate the workers.
-Secondly, female presidents tend to reduce less the compensation than male presidents when the unemployment rate increases.
+I study the causal effect of the gender of the judge of the outcome of a trial in the context of the appeal of labor courts.
+Using scrapped French labor courts decisions from 2006 to 2016, I leverage as-good-as-random allocation of cases to judges in the same appeal court the same year to isolate such gender biases in France.
+I find female presidents (judges) to be substantially more pro-worker than male presidents.
+On average, a worker being judged by a female rather than a male president can expect up to two supplementary months of salary of compensation for a wrongful dismissal.
+This discrepancy is mainly explained by female presidents higher propensity to compensate the workers.